 If you have a specific way you’d like to get around, try using WalkScore to search for places you’re considering moving to.
 A city could, for instance, have excellent bike trails and paths but a terrible public transit system, or vice versa.

 This score was based on the availability and proximity of a variety of outdoor activities.
 Keep in mind that most of these cities have excellent public parks systems.
 But we were looking for a little more here.
 For instance, cities with extensive walking and biking trails got a bonus, as did cities nearby to state or national parks.

 Cities nearby to more interesting terrains, like beaches or mountains, got a bonus in this category, too.

 Note that we decided not to include weather in any of our calculations.
 What you consider great weather could be way too cold for another person.
 So the cities with a good outdoor activities rating may be more amenable to those activities for only part of the year.
-It’s always a good idea to visit a location at different times of year before you decide to retire there permanently.
+It’s always a good idea to visit a location at different times of the year before you decide to retire there permanently.

 Restaurant and Coffee Scene

 I, for one, could never retire to a place that didn’t have great local coffee shops.
 Where else would I write the next Great American Novel while sipping my favorite brew (dark roast, black, with a hint of cinnamon)?